-To enable an early resolution of any dispute about the justification for giving an FPN, it is strongly recommended that the promoter makes any representation against the giving of an FPN as soon as is reasonably practicable.
+To enable an early resolution of any dispute about the justification for giving an FPN, it is strongly recommended that the promoter makes any representation against the

 Before making an official representation, the undertaker is advised to informally contact the authorised officer at the Permit Authority who gave the FPN.
 If this contact fails to resolve the issue, the undertaker must make a written representation to the officer specified on the FPN as responsible for considering representations.
 This formal representation should be made in writing, either electronically or on paper, to provide an audit trail.
 The Permit Authority will ensure that a fair and open system is in place for considering representations.
 The Permit Authority will appoint a nominated official, independent of the permit team to consider all such representations.